Grove duo pleads guilty for their involvement in bringing meth into northeast Oklahoma

 The federal indictment resulted from an Organized Crime Drug Enforcement Task Force investigation “Operation Pullin Chains.”
 The case is also related to a 231-pound methamphetamine seizure in October 2020 in Grove, made by the Oklahoma Bureau of Narcotics and Dangerous Drugs.
 The drugs were found inside a Grove storage unit along with more than $465,000 in cash.

-Johnson faces a 264-month federal prison sentence and Callagy is facing an 60 to 84 months prison term, according to the plea agreements.
+Johnson faces a 264-month federal prison sentence and Callagy is facing a 60 to 84 months prison term, according to the plea agreements.

 They face drug conspiracies charges in Missouri.

-The duo was originally indicted on 13 drug related counts that authorities believe brought an 2,000 pounds of methamphetamine into northeast Oklahoma and southwestern Missouri for redistribution.
+The duo was originally indicted on 13 drug-related counts that authorities believe brought 2,000 pounds of methamphetamine into northeast Oklahoma and southwestern Missouri for redistribution.

 Also charged were: